 Typically those who buy a home can only take advantage of the best interest rates and mortgage terms if it is an “owner-occupied” property, meaning they plan to live in it.

 But that’s a real barrier to anyone wanting to buy a home for someone else who can’t afford one like when a parent buys a home for an adult disabled child.

 Most people don’t realize that Fannie Mae offers a loophole to its “owner-occupied” definition.
 Sometimes this program is known as the Family Opportunity Mortgage.
 With this program, Fannie Mae considers the following situation the same as if the buyer were planning to live in the home:

 “Parents wanting to provide housing for their physically handicapped or developmentally disabled adult child” is permissible “if the child is unable to work or does not have sufficient income to qualify for a mortgage on his or her own, the parent is considered the owner/occupant.”

 Individual lenders may set more strict eligibility guidelines than what Fannie Mae allows; still, many will accept Fannie’s alternative definition of an owner-occupied residence.

 That means the lowest interest rates available and a fairly easy qualification process for qualifying borrowers.

 In many ways, buying a home for a disabled child can be more affordable housing than a nursing home or even renting an apartment for the child.

 In essence, it means that the big expense and generosity of the parents are rewarded with somewhat lower costs.
-This improves the accessibility of mortgages for parents looking to buy a home for the disabled child or not, particularly for low-income families.
+This improves the accessibility of mortgages for parents looking to buy a home for a disabled child or not, particularly for low-income families.

 The purchase loan will require typical Fannie Mae rules, such as providing income and asset verification documents.
 Also, the parents will have to qualify for the new house payment by adding their own housing costs and other monthly costs to their debt-to-income ratio.